department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 #### in progress

+- Medications
+  - support API for current feature where VA prescribed medications are displayed and where online dispensing is avail the veteran can request dispense
-- Medications (not defined yet what is the source or goal.
+  - Note that this is not defined yet what is the source or goal.
+  - I understand that the interface will be using HL7 v2 feed, and CMOP.
 I note that VIA does have a schema for a MedicationTO.
-I have heard that there are questions on how to best fit the FHIR medication concept domain.)
+  - I have heard that there are questions on how to best fit the FHIR medication concept domain.
+  - Should support Cerner in the future.
+  - non-VA meds is not in scope
+  - PGHD meds is not in scope
 - Revisions of artifacts.
 Unclear how this comes to us via the feeds.
 Specifically we need to know how we ask for these, vs today just getting current.
 And what the vocabulary are to support changes
   - IntoleranceCondition (allergies) could have the status change
   - problemTO (conditions) could be removed or not active